yhy-2000/MomentSeeker/README.md

 The JSON file provides candidate videos for each question.
 The candidates can be ranked, and metrics such as Recall@1 and MAP@5 can be computed accordingly.

+We evaluate the video models (LanguageBind and InternVideo2) using an input of uniformly sampled 8 frames, while COVR follows its default setting of 15 frames.
+For image models, we use the temporally middle frame as the video input.
+Additionally, we provide the evaluation code as a reference.
+To reproduce our results, users should follow the respective original repositories to set up a conda environment, download the model weights, and then run our code.

 ## Hosting and Maintenance